-Next, turn the tension handle until the blade is tensioned correctly
+Next, tension the blade correctly.

-2.5 Tensioning The Blade
+2.6 Tensioning The Blade

 Before tensioning the blade, check the air pressure gauge to see that the air tension system is properly charged.
 The gauge should read 50 PSI, i.e. .34 MPa (yellow colour) with the blade tension completely released.
 To add air pressure, remove the air valve stem cover and attach an air pump to the air valve.
 Add air until the gauge reads 50 PSI.
 To release air, push in the valve stem.
 Replace the air valve stem cover when finished adjusting the air pressure